ALREADY AN NCDR PARTICIPANT?

 The ACC’s NCDR offers eight hospital-based registries:

-The Chest Pain - MI Registry™ is a risk-adjusted, outcomes-based quality improvement program that focuses exclusively on high-risk STEMI/NSTEMI patients.
-It helps hospitals apply ACC clinical guideline recommendations in their facilities and provides invaluable tools to measure care and achieve quality improvement goals.
+The Chest Pain - MI Registry™ is a risk-adjusted outcomes-based quality improvement that focuses on the processes of care for high-risk STEMI/NSTEMI patients and those with unstable angina or low-risk chest pain.
+The registry helps hospitals apply ACC clinical guideline recommendations in their facilities and provides invaluable tools to ensure care and achieve quality improvement goals.

 The AFib Ablation Registry™ assesses the prevalence, demographics, acute management and outcomes of patients undergoing atrial fibrillation (AFib) catheter ablation procedures.
 Its data will support the development of evidence-based guidelines for AFib treatments that will improve outcomes for patients.
 View the AFib Ablation Registry Data Collection Form and the Data Coder's Dictionary.